WE DON’T SELL AUTO PARTS!

 • Tires and plastics slowly break down and release microplastics into the environment

-Toronto has strict environmental standards, and when old cars are not disposed of properly, it becomes a community problem.
-Using a scrap car removal service in Toronto that follows certified disposal protocols changes that completely
+Toronto has strict environmental standards.
+When old cars are not disposed of properly, it becomes a community problem.
+Using a scrap car removal service in Toronto that follows certified disposal protocols changes that completely.

-The Real Environmental Benefits of Scrapping Your Old Car
+The Real Environmental Benefits of Scrapping and Recycling Your Junk Car

 3. It Reduces the Demand for New Raw Materials